100 Photos That Kids Born After 2000 Will Never Understand

 While it was no easy feat to master the rhythm necessary to get the Hula Hoop to stay up, you spent hours wiggling your hips and watching it fall before finally figuring out how to get a few rotations out of it.

-Long before ellipticals were invented, moms hoping to work off their post-baby weight wrapped various body parts around a belt that promised to jiggle their fat right off.
-Obviously, this is not a workout, and it resembles some sort of medieval torture device.
+Long before ellipticals were invented, moms of the ’50s hoping to shed their baby weight wrapped themselves in a belt that promised to jiggle their fat right off and hoped for the best.
+Obviously, this is not a workout; actually, it resembles some sort of medieval torture device.
 Luckily, we’ve evolved since then.
-For more on this, check out The New Science-Backed Workout That’s Extending Elderly Lives.

 Wearing a Coonskin Cap to Look Like Davy Crockett (1950s)